-Through archeological, ethnographic, and historic research it's known that people have been living in the Lake Clark region since the end of the last ice age.
+Archeological, ethnographic, and historic research tell us that people first came to the Lake Clark region around the end of the last ice age.

 Did You Know?

 The glaciers of the last ice age retreated from Lake Clark National Park and Preserve 14,000 years ago, and the earliest archeological evidence of people in the park is about 10,000 years old.